wp-plugins/wp-cprotext/readme.txt

    Other available solutions give a false sense of protection since they can be easily bypassed.
-Moreover they usually are very intrusive by altering the browser functionalities of the website visitors, such as use of the context menu (right click).
+Moreover they usually are very intrusive by altering the browser functionalities of the website visitors, such as disabling the context menu (right click).
    With CPROTEXT, authors can protect their contents with a truely efficient solution without annoying their website visitors.

    The only valid reason against text obfuscation is the loss of accessibility.
-   That's why we strongly advice each CPROTEXT users to publish their protected text with an audio version such as in the CPROTEXT [example](https://www.cprotext.com/en/example.html) page.
+   That's why we strongly advise every CPROTEXT user to publish their protected text with an audio version such as in the CPROTEXT [example](https://www.cprotext.com/en/example.html) page.

 * Why is this limited to text ?
 What about images copy protection ?